Table of Contents

 SLOCs have a few advantages worth noting:

-• Guarantee of payment The main benefit of SLOCs is they guarantee payment for the seller.
-Even if the buyer can’t pay, the seller can ask the buyer’s bank to reimburse them.
+• They are a guarantee of payment: The main benefit of SLOCs is that they guarantee payment for the seller.
+Even if the buyer doesn’t pay, the seller can ask the buyer’s bank to reimburse them.

-• Helps buyers land contracts A seller might hesitate to ship goods to a buyer they don’t know and trust, even if credit monitoring reveals they seem like a good bet.
-There’s still an element of risk.
-The SLOC can make a seller more confident about doing a deal since they will be more likely to get paid.
+• They help buyers land contracts: A seller might hesitate to ship goods to a buyer they don’t know and trust.
+Even if credit monitoring reveals they seem like a good bet, there’s still an element of risk.
+An SLOC can make a seller more confident about closing a deal since they’ll be more likely to get paid.

 Disadvantages of a Standby Letter of Credit

-• Increased costs The bank that guarantees the SLOC will charge the buyer a fee for every year the contract is in effect.
-And if the bank has to pay the seller, they will charge the buyer principal plus interest.
+• They come with increased costs: The bank that guarantees the SLOC will charge the buyer a fee for every year the contract is in effect.
+And if the bank has to pay the seller, they’ll charge the buyer principal plus interest.

-• Not always a guarantee Although SLOCs guarantee sellers will be paid, there can be many hurdles involved before payment is issued.
+• They’re not always a guarantee: Although SLOCs guarantee sellers that they’ll be paid, there can be many hurdles to overcome before payment is issued.
 For example, shipping delays or problems with the product itself can lead to denial of reimbursement.

 How to Obtain a Standby Letter of Credit

 Obtaining a standby letter of credit is generally the responsibility of the buyer.
-Their bank will reimburse the seller in the event they don’t pay promptly.
+Their bank will reimburse the seller in the event that the buyer doesn’t pay promptly.
 The bank will also have to determine how creditworthy the client is and decide if collateral is required.
-(One of the benefits of good credit can be not having to put up collateral in situations like this one.)
+(One of the benefits of good credit can be not having to put up collateral in situations like this.)

 To issue the letter, the buyer might work with either a domestic or international trade division of a bank, depending on the deal’s particulars.
 At this point, it’s also wise for the buyer to have an attorney on site to review the terms of the agreement.